lestor/kohana/system/guide/kohana/security/encryption.md

 # Encryption

-Kohana supports built-in encryption and decryption via the [Encrypt] class, which is a convenient wrapper for the [Mcrypt library](http://www.php.net/mcrypt).
+Kohana supports built-in encryption and decryption via the [Sodium] class, which is a convenient wrapper for the [Sodium library](http://www.php.net/sodium).

-To use the class, first start by ensuring you have the Mcrypt extension loaded to your PHP config.
-See the [Mcrypt Installation page](http://www.php.net/manual/en/mcrypt.installation.php) on php.net.
-The Mcrypt extension requires [libmcrypt](http://sourceforge.net/projects/mcrypt/files/).
+To use the class, first start by ensuring you have the Sodium extension loaded to your PHP config.
+See the [Sodium Installation page](http://www.php.net/manual/en/sodium.setup.php) on php.net.
+The Sodium extension requires [libsodium](https://download.libsodium.org/doc/).

-Next, copy the default config/encryption.php from system/config folder to your application/config folder.
+Next, copy the default config/encrypt.php from system/config folder to your application/config folder.

-The default Encryption config file that ships with Kohana 3.2.x looks like this:
+The default Encryption config file that ships with Kohana 3.3.x looks like this:

     <?php